hu-ner/huner/README.md

 # HUNER

+*We recently published [HunFlair](https://github.com/flairNLP/flair/blob/master/resources/docs/HUNFLAIR.md), a reimplementation of HUNER inside the Flair framework.
+By using language models, HunFlair considerably outperforms HUNER.
+In addition, as part of Flair, HunFlair is easy to install and does not have a dependency on Docker.
+We recommend all HUNER users to migrate to HunFlair.*

 HUNER is a state-of-the-art NER model for biomedical entities.
 It comes with models for genes/proteins, chemicals, diseases, species and cell lines.

 The code is based on the great LSTM-CRF NER tagger implementation [glample/tagger](https://github.com/glample/tagger) by Guillaume Lample.